COCO - CAPE-OPEN to CAPE-OPEN simulation environment

 Newer programming environments can also be used.
 For example, when programming for .NET, the runtime callable wrappers can be used to expose your models as COM objects.

-The interface specifations can be downloaded from the CAPE-OPEN Laboratories Network web site; they are by default also installed on your system as part of COCO.
+The interface specifications can be downloaded from the CAPE-OPEN Laboratories Network web site; they are by default also installed on your system as part of COCO.

 To get started writing your own unit operations, you should start by picking a programming environment that you are comfortable with, and that allows you to expose COM objects.
 Here are a couple of options for starting points: